mslisa/PoliticalInsights/README.md

 * C - SM Low Priority - The lack of hover for this graph was interpreted as something was broken.

 ### Financial
-* C - SM Add the dashed lines to graph
+* S - LB - Why are people missing?
+Eg Jeff Merkley.

 ### Twitter
 * S - LB - Clean up numbers and text in wordcloud